Demand Forecasting for Platelet Usage: from Univariate Time Series to Multivariate Models

 \section{Literature Review}

 There is a limited literature on platelet demand forecasting; most investigates univariate time series methods.
-In these studies, forecasts are based solely on previous demand values, without considering other features that may affect the demand. \cite{frankfurter1974management} develop transfusion forecasting models using Exponential Smoothing (ES) methods for a blood collection and distribution centre in New York. \cite{critchfield1985automatic} develop models for forecasting platelet usage in a blood centre using several time series methods including Moving Average (MA), Winter’s method and ES. \cite{silva2012decision} develop a Box-Jenkins Seasonal Autoregressive Integrated Moving Average (BJ-SARIMA) model to forecast weekly demand for blood components in hospitals.
-Their proposed method, SARIMA, is based on a Box-Jenkins approach that takes into consideration the seasonal and nonseasonal characteristics of time series data.
-Later, \cite{silva2013demand} extend their model by developing an automatic procedure for demand forecasting while also changing the level of the model from hospital level to regional blood centre in order to help managers use the model directly. \cite{kumari2016efficient} propose a blood inventory management model for the daily supply of platelets focusing on reducing platelet shortages.
-Three time series methods, namely MA, Weighted Moving Average (WMA) and ES are used to forecast the demand, and are evaluated based on shortages. \cite{fortsch2016reducing} test various approaches to predict blood demand such as Naïve, moving average, exponential smoothing, and multiplicative Time Series Decomposition (TSD), among them a Box-Jenkins (ARMA) approach, which uses an autoregressive moving average model, results in the highest prediction accuracy.
-They forecast total blood demand as well as individual blood type demands, a feature that differentiates their method. \cite{lestari2017forecasting} apply four models to forecast blood components demand including moving average, weighted moving average, exponential smoothing, exponential smoothing with trend, and select the best method for their data based on the minimum error between forecasts and the actual values. \cite{volken2018red} use generalized additive regression and time-series models with exponential smoothing to predict future whole blood donation and RBC transfusion trends.
+In these studies, forecasts are based solely on previous demand values, without considering other features that may affect the demand. \cite{critchfield1985automatic} develop models for forecasting platelet usage in a blood centre using several time series methods including Moving Average (MA), Winter’s method and Exponential Smoothing (ES). \cite{silva2012decision} develop a Box-Jenkins Seasonal Autoregressive Integrated Moving Average (BJ-SARIMA) model to forecast weekly demand for blood components, including platelets, in hospitals.
+They later extend this work in \citep{silva2013demand}. \cite{kumari2016efficient} propose a blood inventory management model for the daily supply of platelets focusing on reducing platelet shortages by applying three time series methods, MA, Weighted Moving Average (WMA) and ES. \cite{volken2018red} use generalized additive regression and time-series models with ES to predict future whole blood donation, including platelets, and RBC transfusion trends. \cite{fanoodi2019reducing} use artificial neural networks and ARIMA models to forecast platelet demand by considering daily demands for eight types of blood platelets.
+They consider different demand data lags, 1 day, 2 days, 3 days, 4 days, 5 days, 6 days, 1 week, 15 days, 30 days, 90 days, 120 days, and 365 days, as the input data for the artificial neural networks.